fluxoft/rebar/README.md

 Docs will be forthcoming soon.

-another commit to test CircleCI pull request building
+yet another commit to test CircleCI pull request building